Ammar Al-Beik

-Ammar al-Beik (born on December 17, 1972), is a Syrian filmmaker.
+Ammar al-Beik (born on December 17, 1972), is a Syrian filmmaker and contemporary visual artist.

 Career

 Al-Beik was born and grew up in Damascus, Syria, from where he has been exiled since 2011.

 Al-Beik's artistic career stems from unconventional roots.
 His love for photography intensified after leaving the University of Damascus where he was pursuing a degree in business administration in order to work at a camera repair shop for ten years during the 1990s.
 It is there where he received his formal training in the medium, exploring various methods and approaches while becoming an expert in photographic equipment.
 He has been exhibiting his photographs since the mid-1990s, at a time when he simultaneously began an impressive career in filmmaking.
 Taking his cinematic works to the international stage, he has earned critical acclaim from audiences and juries across the globe and has been honored with a number of distinctions and awards.

 His choice for cinema was a choice of life, a choice of rebellion through the reality of its political, social and artistic means. al-Beik's early cinematic works, such as “Light Harvest” (1997) and “They Were Here” (2000), provide evidence of his strong foundation in photography, as nearly each scene results in the perfect still, acting fundamentally as a sequence of images.

 Having participated in screenings worldwide since 1999, his films have been featured at such events as the Venice, Rotterdam, São Paulo, Oberhausen, Locarno, Nantes and Yamagata International Film Festivals.